 Historic 1925 Schoolhouse

 This 17,250 square foot historic schoolhouse provides a variety of overnight and day support services for launching regional field programs.
-These include a dining hall, classrooms, auditorium, dormitories, bedroom suites, commercial kitchen, and more.
+These include a dining hall, classrooms, library, auditorium, dormitories, bedroom suites, commercial kitchen, and more.

 Built in 1925 as the Konnarock Training School by the Lutheran Missionary Society and fully restored in 2022, this facility continues to serve its storied education legacy in the Southern Appalachian Mountains.